roman-milk/roman-milk.github.io/daddys-obsession.md

  Vanessa ignored the comment, instead looking off at Foxanna's tits and pussy.
 "Mmm, take me with you," my horny daughter moaned, then she leaned forward.
 I watched her kiss the blonde, Vanessa moving onto her knees bending forward while pushing her face into Foxanna's.
 With tongues again entwined, Foxanna spread her thighs and Vanessa slipped her fingers to the blonde's twat.
 The experienced twat-fucking fingers rubbed the blonde's clit but then dove for the hole, and Vanessa rammed two digits into the other girl's pussy while they made out, the blonde lying on her back.

  Daddy was jerking off, although my cock felt spent.
 It was just so fucking hot I couldn't help myself.
 I'd only had one cum, but my balls ached and it felt like I was never going to cum again.
 I was so hard for all of this fucking, I had broken my dick, I think.
 It felt that way.
-Report_Story #5